 This is a student organization that sponsors discussion sessions, lectures, public talks on issues in philosophy, and that organizes social activities (e.g., lunch, picnics, bowling).
 Participating in these activities is a good way to meet other students, and learn more about philosophy.

 - Applying for Graduate School

 Your advisor can provide you with information about applying for graduate school.
 You should probably apply to at least five programs including some very competitive programs and some that are less so.
 Your advisor can help you select appropriate programs.
 By the end of your junior year you should start writing away for applications, and arranging to take the GREs.
 You should keep in mind that two very important parts of your applications are a sample paper and your letters of recommendation.
 For this reason you should make sure that you take several courses with some professors who think highly of your work (so that they can write strong letters of reference).
 In addition, you should be sure that you have written at least one paper that shows you at your best.
 Information about graduate schools is available through the Career Counseling Center in the Student Commons.
 For graduate programs in philosophy your best source of information is the Guide to Graduate Programs in Philosophy.
 This lists all the graduate programs and provides useful information on each.

 - Finding a Job

-The Career Counselling Center provides a broad range of services.
+VCU Career Services provides a broad range of services.
 Remember that letters of reference are important, and so it is in your interest to take several courses with some professors who think highly of you.